elasticrash/GeoJSApp/README.md

 All you need to do to get it working is:

-changing the Config.js File by adding your geoserver address Running the GeoJsApp.js proxy server in node.js
+1. Changing the Config.js File by adding your geoserver address
+2. Changing the GeoJsApp.js File by adding your geoserver address
+3. Running the GeoJsApp.js proxy server in node.js

 GeoJsApp.js is a proxy server with cors